mattlavine/M365Apps/README.md

 For more details and instructions go to [MSEndpointMgr Blog](https://msendpointmgr.com/2022/10/23/installing-m365-apps-as-win32-app-in-intune/)

-This solution has been developed by @JankeSkanke with assistance from @sandytsang and @maurice-daly
+This solution has been developed by @MattLavine and @JankeSkanke with assistance from @sandytsang and @maurice-daly